-4.18 Sabbatical Leave
+4.18Sabbatical Leave

-It is the policy of the Board that a limited number of employees may be eligible for sabbatical leave; such leave is a privilege, not a right.
-A sabbatical leave clearly must benefit the institution/Office of Higher Education as well as the individual and in the case of the Office of Higher Education, all sabbatical leaves must be authorized by the Board of Education.
+It is the policy of the Council that a limited number of employees may be eligible for sabbatical leave; such leave is a privilege, not a right.
+A sabbatical leave clearly must benefit the institution/Office of Postsecondary Commissioner as well as the individual and in the case of the Office of Postsecondary Commissioner, all sabbatical leaves must be authorized by the Council.

-Upon approval of the Board of Education, employees after the completion of six (6) years of employment may be eligible to take a sabbatical leave for the purpose of advanced study, independent research or pursuance of a higher academic degree.
+Upon approval of the Council, employees after the completion of six (6) years of employment may be eligible to take a sabbatical leave for the purpose of advanced study, independent research or pursuance of a higher academic degree.